estuary/docs/overview-intro.rst

 Collections without a key are loaded one-for-one into the target system.
 It gets more interesting when materializing a collection that's declared with a primary key:

-- Records of the collection are interpreted as modelng a mutable state of the key.
+- Records of the collection are interpreted as modeling a mutable state of the key.
   For example, a key might compose dimensions of a fact table, or be a user name, or a blog post ID.

   When materializing into a database or index, collection records are *mapped* to corresponding relation rows or key/value entries by the record key.

 - Records also have a well-defined *reduction* operation for producing updated states.
   We've discussed one example already--map updates are reduced by taking the last value